sook-tusk/SRMS-Workshop/Project-management/SettingUp_Github_RStudio.md

 ## 7. Upload(push) your project in RStudio to github:

-Update your files in RStudio.
+Update your README file or other project files in RStudio.
 When complete, do the following.
 Navigate to the **Git** tab in RStudio, which is located next to the *Environment* tab.

-*Tick* the box to select files to share \> **Commit**.
+*Tick* the box to select *modified* files to share \> Click **Commit**.

-In Commit message window, type a brief description.
+In the Commit message window, type a brief description.
 Then, Press **Commit** \> Close the window \> Press the **Push** arrow button (in green)

+At this stage, you can close two Commit/Push windows.

-To verify in github repo online, press refresh button.
+Finally, to verify in github repo online, press refresh button.

 *Note: If asked for Username, and password for '<https://github.com/>', type as appropriate*